UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/pathfinding.md

   ![Shape data](/windows-on-fridges/img/map/6.jpg)

 * Step 4
   * With the current implementation the robot stops in the hallways where you placed the crossing points.
 But you don't want the robot to sit in a hallway all the time.
-This way you need a little hub for it to start from amd come back to.
+This way, you need a little hub for it to start from amd come back to.
 To do that draw a path leading inside the room you want the robot to be located.
 Inside the room create a crossing point by drawing another stroke and setting its "officeNumber" value to 0.
   ![Starting point](/windows-on-fridges/img/map/6.5.jpg)

 * Step 5